The Writing Process

-Copy Editing.
-Complete a close line-by-line edit of the entire manuscript correcting spelling, grammar, punctuation, and wording for accuracy, clarity, consistency, and effectiveness.
+COPY EDITING.
+A line-by-line edit to correct spelling, grammar, punctuation, and usage for accuracy, clarity, and consistency.

-Proofreading.
-Complete a final thorough line-by-line check for accuracy of spelling, grammar, punctuation, and formatting before the material is sent to your printer, publisher, or agent.
+PROOFREADING.
+A final line-by-line check for accuracy of spelling, grammar, punctuation, and formatting before the material is sent to your printer, publisher, or agent.